 Head for the church to carry on with the walk.
 The church used to be much further inland, but due to the process of erosion, it is now precariously close to the edge.
 However, thanks to huge engineering works on the coastal defences in the late 1990s and early 2000s, Lyme is now much more protected.

-The open sea lies out in front of you, known as Lyme bay.
+The open sea lies out in front of you, known as Lyme Bay.
 Although it looks peaceful now, this area has seen an extensive amount of activity.
-The calm sea hides a wealth of treasure too.
+The calm water hides a wealth of treasure too.
 Hundreds of shipwrecks litter the sea floor spanning the centuries.
 To name just a few in 1377 there were a series of storms that led to 50 ships being lost here, in July 1588 the San Salvador, a captured Armada ship, sank while being moved.
-In July 1748 the Laguiticus de Lille Dieu was lost off Lyme with a cargo of wool, thankfully all on board were saved and on November 4th 1913 the Empress of India, a 14,000 ton battleship, was deliberately sunk in Lyme Bay whilst being used as a naval target.
+In July 1748 the Laguiticus de Lille Dieu was lost off Lyme with a cargo of wool, thankfully all on board were saved, and on November 4th 1913 the Empress of India, a 14,000 ton battleship, was deliberately sunk in Lyme Bay whilst being used as a naval target.

 Once at the bottom of the steps turn left to follow the defences to the end.
-You can climb down more steps to reach the beach for a little fossil exploring, However, take care, the base of the steps can be inaccessible at high tide and the cliffs themselves are unstable and prone to frequent landslides.
+You can climb down more steps to reach the beach for a little fossil exploring, however, take care, the base of the steps can be inaccessible at high tide and the cliffs themselves are unstable and prone to frequent landslides.

-In the 17th century England was in the middle of a Civil War.
+In the 17th century, England was in the middle of a Civil War.
 Lyme Regis played a huge part in this, protecting the coast from invaders from France.
 It finally ended in 1660 with the return of King Charles II from exile.
 On his death, James II claimed the throne.
 The Duke of Monmouth, who was an illegitimate son of Charles, believed that he should be the king and in 1685, the same year of King James’ coronation, he landed on Monmouth beach in Lyme Regis.
 He stayed in the town for a number of weeks recruiting thousands of supporters.
 Unfortunately his efforts were unsuccessful and once quashed, at the Battle of Seymour in Somerset, he escaped to be later found rather dishevelled in a ditch near Verwood.

 Many of his followers were faced with a court hearing headed by Judge Jeffreys, who also happened to reside over for Tolpuddle Martyrs court case and was known for being very harsh.
 Seventy four of the Duke of Monmouth’s supporters were sentenced to death, one hundred and seventy four were sentenced to transportation.
 Those that were sentenced to death were sent away in batches and 12 of them were hung on Monmouth beach, exactly where they landed a few weeks previous.
 It was a cruel and harsh punishment, not only were they hung, they had their entrails burnt and the corpses were quartered.
-Their dismembered parts were then exhibited for all to see
+Their dismembered parts were then exhibited for all to see.

 From Monmouth beach you can either climb up the hill back to the car park via Cobb road or back though the Longmoor and Lister gardens.